Card

 title?: string

 The title shown in the header of the card.
+Without one the card falls back to the name of its type.

 subtitle?: string